On Bezdek's conjecture for high-dimensional convex bodies with an aligned center of symmetry: An aligned center of symmetry

-Now, even if we are able to conclude that $K\cap T'$ is a body of affine $(k-1)$-revolution for every affine hyperplane $T'$ parallel to $T$, we still have to show that all the hyperaxes of affine revolution for different affine hyperplanes $T'$ are $1$-codimensional subspaces of a fixed affine subspace of the ambient space, being \emph{a posteriori} the hyperaxis of affine revolution for $K$.
+Now, even if we are able to conclude that $K\cap T'$ is a~body of affine $(k-1)$-revolution for every affine hyperplane $T'$ parallel to $T$, we still have to show that all the hyperaxes of affine revolution for different affine hyperplanes $T'$ are $1$-codimensional subspaces of a~fixed affine subspace of the ambient space, being \emph{a posteriori} the hyperaxis of affine revolution for $K$.
 This turns out to be non-trivial and leads to many new, interesting questions, which we discuss in \sref{sec:05}.\\

 To understand the difficulty, fix any affine hyperplane $T_*$ parallel to $T$ but not passing through $p$ and denote by $\phi$ the central projection of the ambient space $\mathbb R^n\setminus(T+p)$ without the affine hyperplane $T+p$ onto the affine hyperplane $T_*$ from the point $p$ (\fref{fig:02}).
 Since the affine hyperplanes $T_*$ and $T'$ are parallel, the projectivity $\phi$ restricted to $T'$ is an affine isomorphism.
 Hence the image $\phi(K\cap T'\cap H)=\phi(K\cap T')\cap H$ is likewise invariant under the action of the same group $G(H)$ on the affine subspace $T_*\cap H$.
-Thus, we have obtained a continuous family $(K_\tau)_{\tau\in\mathbb R}$ of convex bodies
+Thus, denoting by $\boldsymbol n$ the unit normal vector of $T_*$, we have obtained a~continuous family $(K_\tau)_{\tau\in\mathbb R}$ of convex bodies

-whose hyperplanar sections $K_\tau\cap H'$, $\tau\in\mathbb R$, for any fixed $H'\in\Graff_{n-2}(T_*)$ are all invariant under the action of the same group affinely conjugated to $\pi_{k-1}$ (resp. $\rho_{k-1}$).
-Clearly, we would like to conclude that all $K_\tau$, $\tau\in\mathbb R$, are bodies of affine $(k-1)$-revolution, invariant under the action of the same group affinely conjugated to $\rho_{k-1}$, but it turns out to be a quite perplexing problem.
-Moreover, it seems to have not been considered in the literature so far.
-For our purposes, in \sref{sec:05} we have made some basic progress towards the ultimate solution.
+whose hyperplanar sections $(K_\tau\cap H')_{\tau\in\mathbb R}$, for any fixed $H'\in\Graff_{n-2}(T_*)$, are all invariant under the action of the same group affinely conjugate to $\pi_{k-1}$ (resp. $\rho_{k-1}$).
+Clearly, we would like to conclude that all $K_\tau$, $\tau\in\mathbb R$, are bodies of affine $(k-1)$-revolution, invariant under the action of the same group affinely conjugate to $\rho_{k-1}$, but it turns out to be a~quite perplexing problem.
+Moreover, it seems to have not been considered in the literature so far.\\

+For our purposes, in \sref{sec:05} we have made initial progress toward the ultimate solution.
+Specifically, we solved the problem completely in $\mathbb R^2$ (see \thref{lem:03}), and in higher dimensions, we obtained a~solution under the additional assumption that all $K_\tau$, $\tau\in\mathbb R$, are ellipsoids (see \thref{lem:05}).
+This latter condition can be derived independently when the symmetry group is sufficiently rich, based on other known results (i.a., \thref{thm:03,thm:20}).